JardaMartan/o365-route/README.md

 ## Synchronize O365 routes to an IOS-XE router using Guest Shell
 This Guest Shell script uses Microsoft O365 [Webservice](https://docs.microsoft.com/en-us/microsoft-365/enterprise/microsoft-365-ip-web-service) to get routing information of Office365 cloud.
 It can be used to automatically create static routes for a dedicated Internet link.
 So Office365 traffic will use the link and all the remaining traffic will be routed using a default route via a different link.
-It can be used as an alternative to [ExpressRoute](https://docs.microsoft.com/en-us/microsoft-365/enterprise/azure-expressroute)
+It can be used as an alternative to [ExpressRoute](https://docs.microsoft.com/en-us/microsoft-365/enterprise/azure-expressroute).
+The generated static routes can be also used to bypass a firewall or proxy for Office365 traffic.

 ### Guest Shell configuration